-- Denotes undergraduate students only - Denotes undergraduates enrolled in the College of Arts and Sciences, College of Education, or College of Vocation and Ministry
+- Denotes undergraduate students only - Denotes undergraduates enrolled in the College of Arts and Sciences, College of Business and Organizational Leadership, College of Education, or College of Vocation and Ministry

 Federal

 Consult the U.S. Department of Education Student Guide to Financial Aid.
 The Student Guide is available through the financial aid office or the undergraduate admissions office.
 The Student Guide is also available through most high school counselors.